LeeHengYu/quant-longshort/README.md

 All orders placed are market orders.

 ## Trade reports (Some SWE stuff)
-[Broadcast](https://developers.line.biz/en/reference/messaging-api/#send-broadcast-message) a simple summary of the trades to an **LINE channel (official account)**
+[Broadcast](https://developers.line.biz/en/reference/messaging-api/#send-broadcast-message) a simple summary of the trades to an **LINE channel (official account)** after each trading day.

 Broadcast info: TBD

 Making Line Messaging API call: to do

 ## Existing problems
-TBD
+1. Disparity in the timestamp of hourly data between `yfinance` and `ib_insync`.
+From `yfinance`, the quotes are snapshot at 9:30, 10:30, ..., 15:30 EST, whereas the data from IB API is at `k` o'clock sharp.
+Any underlying distribution in the time series should be the same despite this fact.
+2. Non-live streaming data in paper account.
+3. Fixed weights on QQQ/IWM so the strategy is kinda rigid.
+4. The market orders in paper trading usually take up to a few minutes to be filled (don't know why).
+Making tracking the portfolio net worth harder.

 ## To do list
 - Existing problems
 - Some error handling
+- Helper functions generalized to FOREX cfd. _(For forex cfd trades, need to create two separate contracts: cash trading pairs for data, cfd for orders)_
 - Making the code OO to handle global variables (by making them instance variables, optional)
 - Broadcasting summary
 - Line API connection and callback code (a separate file that wouldn't be pushed to github)
 - Line messages formatting.
-See [Flex messages](https://developers.line.biz/en/docs/messaging-api/flex-message-elements/) for more. (optional)
+See [Flex message](https://developers.line.biz/en/docs/messaging-api/flex-message-elements/) for more. (optional)